Outages blamed on malware still plaguing budget airlines | Taiwan News | 2021/04/24

 A technology provider says a malware attack triggered a dayslong outage that has caused reservations systems to crash at about 20 low-cost airlines around the world.

-The company, Radixx, said it noticed “unusual activity” around its reservations program on Tuesday and was still working to restore service Friday.
+The company, Radixx, said it noticed “unusual activity” around its reservations program on Tuesday.
 It did not describe the malware or say how it got into the program.

+A spokeswoman for Radixx's parent, Southlake, Texas-based Sabre Corp., said Friday that the company was beginning to restore service to airline customers.
+Kristin Hays said the company reported the incident to the FBI.

-Radixx said its system operates separately from those used by some larger airlines that are customers of its parent, Southlake, Texas-based Sabre Corp.
+Radixx said its system operates separately from those used by some larger airlines that are Sabre customers.
 Radixx said customer information was not compromised.

 The timing could hardly be worse for start-up Avelo Airlines, which can't process reservations as it prepares for its first flight next week in California.
 On its home page, Avelo apologized to customers and encouraged them to browse flight listings even if they can't book a trip.